Protecting spin squeezing from decoherence

-In the case when the system-environment coupling is weak and the correlation time of the environment characterized by $f(t-\tau)$ is much shorter than the typical time scale of the spins, we can apply the Born-Markov approximation \cite{PhysRevLett.102.040403,PhysRevLett.108.130402}, under which the solution of Eq.~\eqref{uleq} reads $u_\text{BMA}(t)=e^{-[\kappa+i(\omega_0+\Delta(\omega_0))]t}$ with $\kappa=\pi J(\omega_0)$, $\Delta(\omega_0)=\mathcal{P}\int_{0}^{\infty}\frac{J(\omega)}{\omega_0-\omega}d\omega$, and $\mathcal{P}$ being the Cauchy principal value.
-Substituting this into Eq.~\eqref{eq16}, we readily obtain that $\xi_{\rm OAT}^2(t)$ exponentially increases to one with a rate $2\kappa \propto \eta$, which indicates that the spin squeezing as a quantum resource is destroyed with time, and the stronger the system-environment coupling strength is, the faster it is destroyed.
-This result is consistent with Markovian schemes \cite{PhysRevA.95.053837,PhysRevLett.108.130402,PhysRevA.90.033846}, where the decoherence destroys the quantum advantages and, hence, achieving high-precision quantum sensing in the practical noisy settings is hampered by decoherence.
+When the system-environment coupling is weak and the correlation time in $f(t-\tau)$ is much shorter than the typical time scale of the spins, we can apply the Born-Markov approximation \cite{PhysRevLett.102.040403,PhysRevLett.108.130402}, under which the solution of Eq.~\eqref{uleq} reads $u_\text{BMA}(t)=e^{-[\kappa+i(\omega_0+\Delta(\omega_0))]t}$ with $\kappa=\pi J(\omega_0)$, $\Delta(\omega_0)=\mathcal{P}\int_{0}^{\infty}\frac{J(\omega)}{\omega_0-\omega}d\omega$, and $\mathcal{P}$ being the Cauchy principal value.
+Substituting this into Eq.~\eqref{eq16}, we obtain that $\xi_{\rm OAT}^2(t)$ exponentially increases to one with a rate $2\kappa \propto \eta$.
+The spin squeezing is destroyed with time.
+The stronger the coupling strength is, the faster it is destroyed.
+Physically, this means the initial quantum coherence in $\rho(0)$ is irreversibly lost to the environment.
+Hence, it is natural to expect that the performance of quantum sensing in practical noisy settings is hampered by decoherence.
+The result matches the general belief of decoherence effects on quantum sensing schemes \cite{PhysRevA.95.053837,PhysRevLett.108.130402,PhysRevA.90.033846}.